 Magnetic resonance imaging — which is more commonly known as an MRI — is a safe and painless way for you and your doctor to get a really detailed picture of your organs and other structures inside your body.

-MRI creates a 3D picture of the inside of your body.
+An MRI scan creates a 3D picture of the inside of your body.
 Because these images include details of softer tissues, MRI is often used to look for disease or infection, examine your organs and check for soft-tissue damage in your joints throughout your body — from your head to your toes.

 How MRI works

 MRI uses a strong magnetic field to temporarily line up the protons in the hydrogen atoms in your body.
 The MRI machine will send specially tuned radio wave pulses to the area being imaged.

 How those radio waves bounce — or resonate — off your hydrogen atoms is interpreted by a computer.
 The computer turns this information into highly detailed images of the inside of your body.

 The images are taken in layers, almost like really thin slices of bread.
 The slices can even be taken in any direction.
 This helps your radiologist examine the body part being evaluated in extremely great detail to make an accurate diagnosis.

 Because MRI creates a very detailed picture without using ionizing radiation, it can be used to image many areas of the body.
 It’s also safe for repeated images.

 Some of the most common MRIs Bellingham Advanced Medical Imaging have done include:

 - Brain and spine